Chiraganand005/ChatGPT/README.md

 # 🤖 Assist AI - Full Stack MERN Application

-NamasteAI is a full-stack MERN (MongoDB, Express, React, Node.js) application that replicates the functionality of Google Gemini, integrating with the Google Gemini API.
+Assist AI is a full-stack MERN (MongoDB, Express, React, Node.js) application that replicates the functionality of Google Gemini, integrating with the Google Gemini API.
 It offers an intuitive, conversational interface with authentication, theme switching, and conversation history.

 ## ⚙️ Tech Stack